aoi-buh/layouts/README.md

 Only works in normal and visual mode.

+Similar functions are placed on the same column.
 There are some inroll optimizations specifically for motions such as "viw", "yap" and "cl".
 The "EW", "TF" and "AI" pairs can be swapped for a *slightly* better insert mode experience. (though there's no point in doing that)